 History of Alternative Payment Methods

-It wasn’t until the introduction of the internet in the mid-’90s that alternative payment methods came to be.
+It wasn’t until the introduction of the Internet in the mid-’90s that alternative payment methods came to be.
 Companies like Amazon and eBay were the pioneers of this online payment space that was more secure than traditional payment methods.

 The first ever e-commerce transaction was made as an online pizza purchase from Pizza Hut in 1994, which began the chain of many other APMs.
 In 1997, Coca-cola invented the first digital wallet, Dial-s-Coke, in Helsinki, enabling customers at the airport to purchase items from a vending machine via text message.
-Dial-a-coke because the first mobile payment and APM ever.
+Dial-a-coke became the first mobile payment and APM ever.